Wise-SrNet: A Novel Architecture for Enhancing Image Classification by Learning Spatial Resolution of Feature Maps: Experimental Results

 We wish to prove that training the models with our architecture from scratch will result in better learning and classification accuracy, which can create a novel development in image classification benchmarks.
 Therefore all the weights were initialized using Random initialization functions.

 In this section, we investigate six versions of classifiers for each model:

 \begin{enumerate} \item Base model with GAP layer: This is the simple classification method of using the GAP layer for compressing the features and feeding them to the final classification layer.
 The architecture is depicted in figure \ref{224-gap}. \item Base model with GAP layer and 50\% Dropout: This architecture adds a dropout layer to the Base model with GAP layer. figure \ref{224-gap-dp} presents this architecture. \item Base model with Depthwise Convolutional layer: This architecture shows the usage of our proposed depthwise convolutional layer for extracting spatial data and feeding the enhanced and compressed feature map to the final FC layer. figure \ref{224-depthwise} clarifies the idea. \item Base model with Depthwise Convolutional layer and Non-negative constraint: This architecture is related to applying the non-negative constraint to the depthwise convolutional layer, which forces its weights not to become negative while training.
-This technique was implemented to improve learning and decrease overfitting. figure \ref{224-depthwise-const} represents the architecture. \item Base model with Averaging, Depthwise Convolutional layer, and Non-negative constraint: In this architecture, a pre-averaging layer and non-negative constraint are applied to the depthwise convolutional layer for enhancing learning effectiveness and prevent overfitting. figure \ref{224-avg-depthwise-const} expresses the architecture. \item Base model with Averaging, Depthwise Convolutional layer, Non-negative constraint, and 50\% Dropout: This the same as the last architecture with this difference of utilizing a dropout layer. (figure \ref{224-avg-depthwise-const-dp}) \end{enumerate}
+This technique was implemented to improve learning and decrease overfitting. figure \ref{224-depthwise-const} represents the architecture. \item Base model with Averaging, Depthwise Convolutional layer, and Non-negative constraint: In this architecture, a pre-averaging layer and non-negative constraint are applied to the depthwise convolutional layer for enhancing learning effectiveness and prevent overfitting. figure \ref{224-avg-depthwise-const} expresses the architecture. \item Base model with Averaging, Depthwise Convolutional layer, Non-negative constraint, and 50\% Dropout: This the same as the last architecture with this difference of utilizing a dropout layer. (figure \ref{224-avg-depthwise-const-dp}) \item Base model with GWAP: This is another architecture trying to solve the same problem. \end{enumerate}

 In the following, we will describe the results of each dataset separately.
 For each dataset, three models of the popular deep convolutional networks of DenseNet, ResNet, and Inception families were chosen for training and validating our architectures.